Hobson Bay Tunnel Project

 • 13,000 m3 capacity of sewage and water every hour

-The team used an earth pressure balance tunnel boring machine by Lovat of Canada, and construction techniques were designed for a combination of firm rock and soft substrate.
+We used an earth pressure balance tunnel boring machine by Lovat of Canada, and construction techniques were designed for a combination of firm rock and soft substrate.
 The use of this type of TBM was the first of its kind in New Zealand and in the East Coast Bays Formation, as was the use of gaskets on the segmental lining.
 This minimised any risk of differing ground conditions on the project.

 We developed an innovative lining design for water tight structures, which is of critical importance to safety both during construction and for the operational life of the asset.